 "The fashion center of the city"

-The Grand Palace Boutique Gallery is St Petersburg’s elite shopping arcade and has become a favorite destination for true connoisseurs of fashion, style, and comfort.
+The Grand Palace Boutique Gallery is part of the St. Petersburg’s elite shopping arcade and has become a favorite destination for true connoisseurs of fashion, style, and comfort.
 Set in a modern European setting, the gallery offers high quality and individuality with boutiques, restaurants, a cinema, beauty salon, business center, and even dry cleaning and car wash services.
 This is a hot-spot for fashionistas and shopping lovers shoppers and houses global brands galore offering clothes, shoes, jewelry, home décor, accessories, and other lavish items.

 Address: Konyushennaya, 21/23 | St Petersburg 191186, Russia | Phone (+7) 812 648-08-48